pwhb/parthenon/kindness-saga/funogods/draft.md

 "It's not just your school.
 This situation is quite common.
 I'd understand the context better if I could talk to the girl and the other children you said were hurting her."

 Exactly.
 He wasn't looking for the missing ring in the wrong place.
 How nice it would be if I couldn't see through his intention.
-He wasn't searching for the missing ring in the first place; he was simply examining the wrong place for the wrong reason.
+He wasn't searching for the missing ring at all in the first place; he was simply examining the wrong place for the wrong reason.
 I found his approach amusing.
 I needed to give something witty to someone so completely missing the point.

 "What's the difference between a therapist and a lawyer?"
 I asked him.